HomeDev GuideRecipesAPI Reference

 Install Optimizely CMS 13 with this comprehensive guide.
 Learn to set up templates, CLI tools, and various site types for development.

-This article covers a fresh installation of Optimizely CMS 13.
-CMS 13 requires .NET 10 and two recommended components: Opti ID and Optimizely Graph.
+This guide covers a fresh installation of Optimizely CMS 13.
+CMS 13 requires .NET 10 and two mandatory components for full functionality: Opti ID and Optimizely Graph.
 Both are included in your CMS 13 license.

 If you are migrating from an earlier version, see Upgrade to CMS 13 instead.